ckerr/blog-hugo/content/post/bootstrapping-this-site.md

     Resolving deltas: 100% (608/608), done.
     Submodule path 'themes/hugo-icarus-theme': checked out '855e14be1ceabc65a7de8a16b8c1717157d9bef9'

-So now we have Hugo generating a blog-style website at localhost:1313 that looks pretty good.
-We're halfway there!
-In my next post I'll discuss getting that generated site hosted on GitHub's User Pages.
+So now we have Hugo generating a good-looking blog on localhost:1313.
+In the next post I'll discuss getting that content onto GitHub's User Pages.